openjdk/jdk/doc/building.md

 for yourself.
 To enable it, make sure it's on the path and configure with `--enable-ccache`.

+### Sccache

+The JDK build supports building with sccache when using gcc, clang, or Microsoft toolchains.
+To enable it, make sure the sccache binary is on the path (or specify the path to the binary using the `SCCACHE` argument to the configure script) and configure with `--enable-sccache`.
+To optionally specify where sccache stores its cache files, use `--with-sccache-dir`.
+Precompiled headers are disabled when sccache is enabled.

 ### Precompiled Headers

 By default, the Hotspot build uses pre-compiled headers (PCH) on the toolchains